paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-09-28-a_cohesive_and_unified_identity_for_british_government.md

 ### Netherlands

-Last year the Dutch Government [took a similar approach][2] with it's 'Project 1 Logo' initiative.
+Last year the Dutch Government [took a similar approach][2] with it’s ‘Project 1 Logo’ initiative.
 With over 200 departments and ministries facing mounting costs maintaining different logos, typefaces, print materials and signage, the project aimed to improve communication between citizens and the government by presenting a unified image.

-The identity was created by Rotterdam based [Studio Dunbar][3] with a [custom typeface][4] ('[Rijksoverheid][5]') designed by Peter Verheul.
+The identity was created by Rotterdam based [Studio Dunbar][3] with a [custom typeface][4] (‘[Rijksoverheid][5]’) designed by Peter Verheul.
 Announced in 2008, the roll out is intended to be complete by 2011.

 [Project 1 Logo Design Guidelines](http://web.archive.org/web/20110228221006/http://rijkshuisstijl.communicatieplein.nl/){hreflang="nl-NL"} (retrieved from the Internet Archive, in Dutch)